 NOTE: All assignments below are related to the student's engagement with their field placement site.
-The student is responsible to secure a field placement location for themselves to gain on-theground social work experience for this course.
+Students are responsible for securing a field placement location for themselves to gain on-the-ground social work experience for this course.
 The instructor is available to discuss possibilities, talk through options and answer any questions you may have regarding the expectations of this course.